Les 5 micronutriments à privilégier chez les personnes âgées

 • Micronutrients (Vitamins, Minerals, Omega 3/DHA-EPA type fatty acids)

-Many dietary supplements exist on the market.
+There are many dietary supplements on the market.

 • Calcium: